FOREVER YOUNG - the book - parts of chapter three

 Even worse, the most sleep-deprived people in the study craved fattening, carbohydrate-rich foods, such as cookies, cake, candy, pasta, and muffins.
 According to Dr. Eve Van Cauter, the lead researcher, these cravings are the result of elevated levels of the stress hormone Cortisol.
 When we are fully rested, our Cortisol levels drop; sleep deprivation has the unfortunate opposite effect.
 The study participants also metabolized glucose less efficiently.
 Dr. Van Cauter reported that the effects of sleep deprivation on glucose metabolism are similar to those found in the elderly.
 She therefore concluded that chronic sleep deprivation may have long-term harmful effects on the body—not the least of which are weight gain and possibly accelerated aging as well.

-(IT IS INDEED VERY IMPORTANT TO MAINTAIN REGULAR HOURS OR SO OF SLEEP EACH DAY Keith Hunt)
+(IT IS INDEED VERY IMPORTANT TO MAINTAIN A REGULAR 8 HOURS OR SO OF SLEEP EACH DAY - Keith Hunt)

 As with exercising, we need to establish regular, healthy habits and regimens.
 We should strive to get close to eight hours of sleep per night and learn not to skip meals, including breakfast.
 Implementing these simple rules will eliminate the pro-inflammatory habits we tend to fall into and help us achieve and maintain optimum weight.